MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `D) In a bucket on Cloud Storage that is accessible only by an AppEngine service that collects user information and logs the access before providing a link to the bucket.`

-**Quick reason:** In a bucket on Cloud Storage that is accessible only by an AppEngine service that collects user information and logs the access before providing a link to the bucket.

 <details>
 <summary>Full explanation</summary>